Coming to concerts this autumn?

 It is of paramount importance that we ensure audiences, musicians and staff are kept safe before, during and after our concerts.

-If you purchase tickets for one of our ‘socially distanced’ concerts this autumn, you must read and agree to the full terms and conditions as outlined below.
+If you purchase tickets for one of our socially-distanced concerts in autumn 2021, you must read and agree to the full terms and conditions as outlined below.

-We have signed up to Visit Britain’s ‘We’re Good to Go’ industry standard for Covid-19 secure events and venues.
+We have signed up to Visit Britain’s ‘We’re Good to Go’ and the Theatres' 'See it Safely' industry standards for Covid-19 secure events and venues.
 It means we have to adhere to guidelines put together by Visit Britain in consultation with Public Health England.

 These may be reviewed and updated as PHE guidance requires, so please make sure you also check these guidelines again shortly before the event.

 All tickets will be sold online in advance (there will not be any tickets available on the door).

 Our staff will be wearing face-coverings for the duration of concerts and we politely request our audiences also do so, unless medically exempt.
 Hand-sanitiser and disposable face-masks will be available on the door.

 To maximise capacity as best and fairly as we can, you will only be able to purchase tickets in singles and pairs (and threes for some events in Barnsley and Doncaster).
 You should only purchase tickets to sit together with members of your own household.

 In Upper Chapel, Sheffield and Emmanuel Church, Barnsley, all tickets will be for reserved and numbered seats, and you must sit in the seat for which you purchased a ticket.
 There will not be any opportunity to move into an alternative seat before, during or after the performance.
 All tickets will include a specified arrival time to ensure a sufficiently staggered entry.
 Please stick to this arrival time as closely as possible, as this will help us to ensure a smooth, safe entry to the building for all ticket-holders.
 We also ask for your patience at the end of the concert as there will be staggered departures for the same reasons.